asfat/capital-small-case/README.md

 # This code is free to use.

-<p>If needed you can modify and use it for personal or commercial.</p>
+<p>If needed you can modify and use it for personal or commercial uses.</p>